Bendako/clm2/DEVELOPMENT.md

 - SQLAlchemy for ORM
 - Pydantic for data validation
 - Celery for task queue
-- boto3 for AWS integration
+- boto3 for AWS integration (via abstraction layer)
 - PyTorch/TensorFlow for model operations

 #### Key Services